 - Incision outlines removed accordingly.

 - Then the new location for the nipple is defined.

 - Furthermore, this technique will remove the excess skin.
 Then the nipple and the areola are going to move to a higher position.

 - The skin surrounding the areola is then brought down and together to reshape the breast.

 - Finally, the skin around the areola is stitch together.

 - The surgery will last for two to three hours under general anesthesia.

-Peri-areolar Technique: Incision is made around the areola.
+Peri-areolar Technique: During this procedure, an incision is made all around the border of the areola.
 (See above image)